Gone Girl (film): Release

 Gone Girl opened the 52nd New York Film Festival, receiving high-profile press coverage and early positive reviews.
 It saw a nationwide release in North America in 3,014 theatres on October 3, 2014.
-Coinciding with the North America release, Gone Girl released at 5,270 screens in 39 international markets like the United Kingdom and Germany, on its opening weekend.
+Coinciding with the North American release, Gone Girl released at 5,270 screens in 39 international markets like the United Kingdom and Germany, on its opening weekend.

 Home media

 Gone Girl was released on DVD and Blu-ray on January 13, 2015.
 The Blu-ray release comes with a 36-page Amazing Amy book called Tattle Tale.
 An audio commentary with Fincher is the sole special feature included on the DVD/Blu-ray.

 Reception

 Box office

-Gone Girl grossed $167.8 million in the U.S. and Canada and $201.6 million in other territories for a worldwide total of $369.3 million, against a production budget of $61 million.
+Gone Girl grossed $167.8 million in the United States and Canada and $203.1 million in other territories for a worldwide total of $370.9 million, against a production budget of $61 million.
 Calculating in all expenses, Deadline Hollywood estimated that the film made a profit of $129.99 million, making it one of the most profitable films of 2014.

-The film was released on October 3, 2014, in North America in 3,014 theaters and earned $13.1 million on its opening day (including the $1.3 million it earned from Thursday late-night showings).
-It finished in first place at the North American box office earning $37.5 million after a neck-and-neck competition with Warner Bros./New Line Cinema's horror film Annabelle which earned $37.1 million.
-The film is the biggest debut of Fincher's career (breaking Panic Rooms opening).
-It was also the third biggest opening weekend for Affleck—behind Pearl Harbor ($59.1 million), and Daredevil ($40.3 million)—and Rosamund Pike's second biggest opening—behind Die Another Day ($47 million).
+The film was released on October 3, 2014, in North America in 3,014 theaters and earned $13.1 million on its opening day, including the $1.3 million it earned from Thursday late-night showings.
+It finished in first place at the North American box office, earning $37.5 million after a neck-and-neck competition with Warner Bros./New Line Cinema's horror film Annabelle which earned $37.1 million.
+The film was the biggest debut of Fincher's career, breaking Panic Room's opening.

+It was the third biggest opening weekend for Affleck—behind Pearl Harbor ($59.1 million), and Daredevil ($40.3 million)—and Rosamund Pike's second biggest opening—behind Die Another Day ($47 million).
 The film is the tenth biggest October debut overall.
-The film played 60% female and 75% over-25 years old.
+The film played 60% female and 75% over 25 years old.
 The film topped the box office for two consecutive weekends despite facing competition with Dracula Untold in its second weekend before being overtaken by Fury in its third weekend.

 Outside North America, it earned $24.6 million from 5,270 screens in 39 international markets on its opening weekend, higher than expected.
 High openings were witnessed in the United Kingdom ($6.7 million), Australia ($4.6 million), France ($3.65 million) Russia ($3.4 million), and Germany ($2.6 million).